 It did everything I wanted and therefore I felt no need to pursue a full licence.
 Then I passed my car test and took to four wheels… the Triumph was left in bits, in boxes, and in between rebuilds.
 And eventually went away.

 I never rode it again, and for twenty five years I sat behind a steering wheel.

 Seems like the daftest thing I ever did, now.

 As I won my half century, I saw the mid-life crisis approach, and described it to the wife – told her it was going to be a woman or a motorbike but she could choose!
 She chose, and I undertook a week long intensive motorcycle training course in Bristol.
 The day after I passed, I took delivery of another Triumph; a black and orange 675cc Street Triple R called Pumpkin.

 Pumpkin was great, but she did have a penchant for triple figures… nothing to do with the rider at all, oh no. And while she was great around the country lanes, I now wanted something I could go further afield on in comfort… a cruiser… in fact, a bruiser cruiser and yet another Triumph.

-Black as night (except where she was silver), Morrigan is a Thunderbird Storm, 1700cc twin.
+Black as night (except where she is silver), Morrigan is a Thunderbird Storm, 1700cc twin.
 She’s a long way from the 50cc Mobylette I initially started out on!
 For those of a pagan sensibility, yes, I know, but she told me her name was Morrigan and who am I to deny the gods.
 Especially that one.